Search ImagingPixel for Images by Camera or Lens

 Monday, June 3, 2024

-Pentax K-m, SMC Pentax 50mm 1:1.4, Start Of Day
+Pentax K-m, SMC Pentax 50mm 1:1.4

 Introduced by Pentax with the launch of Pentax K-series 35mm SLR film cameras, the lens was in production from 1975 to 1977.
-It is an all-metal and glass 7 elements in 6 groups (with SMC coating) 35mm full frame lens, has an automatic 8-blade diaphragm, and an aperture ring with a range from f1.4 to f22.
+It is an all-metal and glass 7-element in 6 groups (with SMC coating) 35mm full frame lens, has an automatic 8-blade diaphragm, and an aperture ring with a range from f1.4 to f22.

-The lens has a compact dimension of 63mm (diameter) x 43 mm (length), a minimum focusing distance of 45cm, weighs 265 grams, and takes 52mm filters.
-The lens is rated for Sharpness at 9.0, Aberrations at 8.6, Bokeh at 9.4, Handling at 9.5, and Value at 9.1 on PentaxForums.
+It is rated for Sharpness at 9.0, Aberrations at 8.6, Bokeh at 9.4, Handling at 9.5, and Value at 9.1 on PentaxForums.

 Popular on ImagingPixel